-Choosing the best remote platforms can be a big project, especially when you are a small to mid-sized company without the IT support structure.
+Choosing the best remote platforms can be a big project, especially when you are a small to mid-sized company without an IT support structure.
 Technology platforms can mean a lot of things.
-So, for the sake of this review we are focusing on operations and support functions.
-As I talk to sales leaders, they aren’t seeing much of a difference and IT departments likely were already set up.
+So, for the sake of this review, we are focusing on operations and support functions.
+As I talk to sales leaders, they aren’t seeing much of a difference, and IT departments likely were already set up.
 With that in mind, our topic will cover video conferencing, instant messaging, and project management.
-As I talk to fellow business owners their key questions are:
+As I talk to fellow business owners, their key questions are:

 - How easy is it to set up?

 - What is the pricing?

 Video Conferencing – Video conferencing is more than just doing a web call; it also includes items like sharing screens or sending files in real-time.
 The key names you likely have heard of include WebEx, GoToMeeting, Microsoft Teams, or more recently Zoom, but there are many tools available.
 All the different platforms do basically the same thing – they allow you to share your camera or screen with someone else.
 Even on the rating scales, they are within .5 on a 10-point scale on all features.
 It should be noted that you can typically get a free version of any product to test ahead of purchase.
 Free versions often come with limitations like maximum meeting times of 40 minutes, but it’s enough to get the idea.
 While many of the platforms do the same thing, there are a few pieces you want to watch out for.
 Consider whether you will be using the tool internally only or externally with your customers or partners.